aemiks/hexrestapi/README.md

 - a link to a thumbnail that's 200px in height
 - a link to a thumbnail that's 400px in height
 - a link to the originally uploaded image
-- ability to fetch a link that expires after a number of seconds (user can specify any number between 300 and 30000)
+- ability to fetch a links that expires after a number of seconds (user can specify any number between 300 and 30000)

 In addition, the API gives the admin the ability to create arbitrary plans with the following things configurable: